A program for young artists to have the opportunity to: design and implement new ideas.

 Integrated Arts Education

 Provide an average of 150 hours of service per month at Detention, Jackson House, Hilltop, ArtsTech, and other sites as needed and approved by Family Court.
-The main objective is to engage JCFC youth in marketable artistic, technical, and academic skill building to be part of the new creative mural economy.
+The main objective is to engage DeLaSalle Education Center youth in marketable artistic, technical, and academic skill building to be a part of a creative community